Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics

 This paper aims to provide a unified non-asymptotic normal approximation result for the stratified linear permutation statistics.
-The remaining parts of the paper proceed as follows.
+The remaining parts proceed as follows.
 Section \ref{sec:naive bound} presents BEBs for Regime \ref{large strata} and Regime \ref{small strata} based on the existing BEBs for non-stratified statistics.
 However, the bounds cannot deal with general regimes.
 Section \ref{sec:BEB Stein} introduces new general BEBs via Stein's method.
-The bounds are useful for all possible regimes.
-Under mild conditions, it attains the $n^{1/4}$ order, and under additional yet plausible conditions, it attains the classic $n^{1/2}$ order.
+The bound is useful for all possible regimes.
+Under mild conditions, it attains the classic $1/n^{1/2}$ order.
 Section \ref{sec:proof sketch} presents the sketch of the proof and derives some additional results as byproducts.
 Section \ref{sec:application} revisits the motivating examples.
 Section \ref{sec:permute_test} applies our new results to analyze stratified permutation tests.
-Section \ref{sec:discuss} discusses some extensions.
-Supplementary Material contains additional theoretical results and proofs.
+Section \ref{sec:additional resutl} discusses multivariate extensions.
+Supplementary Material contains additional theoretical tools and proofs.